Australia

 Czech Republic

-The draft Act on collective proceedings (the Collective Redress & Class Actions 2022), which aims to transpose the European Directive on representative actions for the protection of the collective interests of consumers, is currently in the legislative process and is expected to be adopted in 2023.
+The Act No. 179/2024 Coll., on Civil Class Proceedings, which transposed the European Directive on representative actions for the protection of the collective interests of consumers, came into effect on 1 July 2023.

-The draft Act upholds the relatively narrow concept of class actions and does not aim to introduce the equivalent of the US Class Action Lawsuits, which allow claims in different areas of law.
-Class actions are to be limited exclusively to disputes arising from legal relations between businesses and consumers.
+The Act upholds the relatively narrow concept of class actions and does not aim to introduce the equivalent of the US Class Action Lawsuits, which allow claims in different areas of law.
+Class actions are limited exclusively to disputes arising from legal relations between businesses and consumers.

-Only registered non-profit organisations which, in accordance with their main purpose, have a legitimate interest in protecting the rights or legitimate interests at stake will be allowed to bring a class action.
+Only registered non-profit organisations which, in accordance with their main purpose, have a legitimate interest in protecting the rights or legitimate interests at stake, are allowed to bring a class action.

-The draft Act introduces the disclosure of documents.
-A party will be allowed to request that the court order the other party to disclose reasonably accessible evidence and other means by which the true state of the case can be ascertained.
-If a party refuses to disclose this, it will be presumed that such evidence proves facts against that party’s case.
+The Act introduces the disclosure of documents.
+A party is allowed to request that the court order the other party to disclose reasonably accessible evidence and other means by which the true state of the case can be ascertained.
+If a party refuses to disclose this, it is to be presumed that such evidence proves facts against that party’s case.

 Last modified 17 Jul 2023